Reversible DIY Bib for Baby

 This Reversible DIY Bib for Baby has a free easy bib pattern and instructions to sew a reversible bib using repurposed or new fabric.

-It is a two page pattern so print on one side of the paper only.
+Just a quick note - this is a two page pattern, so be sure to print on one side of the paper only.

 The fabric for this project can be new, scraps from previous projects, or upcycled fabric like I used in this example.

-You need two pieces of fabric that are 12-inches by 18 inches in size.
-You can use the same fabric on both sides of the bib or different fabric on each side like I did.
-The bib is reversible so two different fabrics is cute.
-There are so many awesome designs in fabric.
-Be creative!
+You need two pieces of fabric that are 12-inches by 18-inches in size.
+You can use the same fabric on both sides or different fabric on each side of the bib like I did.

 I used a piece of denim from a pair of jeans and a scrap of an old quilt that I found in a thrift store.
 Both pieces were clean and in good repair- just waiting to be used in a good project!

-Use the free pattern to cut one bib piece from each fabric.
+Use the pattern now to cut one bib piece from each fabric that you've chosen.

 Monogram or design possibility